 The Crowned Hand

-In 1565, King Charles IX of France ordered each master cutler to add his emblem to his products to guarantee their origin and quality.
-To follow this tradition, Joseph chose the Crowned Hand emblem in 1909.
-The blessing hand is that of Saint Jean-Baptiste appearing on the arms of Saint-Jean-de-Maurienne, the town closest to Albiez-le-Vieux, home of the Opinel family.
-Joseph Opinel added the crown as a reminder that the Savoie was a duchy.
-Since, every single Opinel blade and tool is stamped with the Crowned Hand.
+In 1565 the King Charles IX of France ordered that each master cutler affix an emblem on their manufactured items to attest to their origin and quality.
+To follow in this tradition, Joseph Opinel chose the Crowned Hand as his emblem in 1909.
+The blessing hand is that of Saint John the Baptist, taken from the coat of arms of Saint-Jean-de-Maurienne, the nearest town in Albiez-le-Vieux, birthplace of the Opinel family.
+Joseph Opinel added a crown as a reminder that Savoie was a duchy.
+All the blades on Opinel knives and tools have been stamped with The Crowned Hand ever since.

 The big move!

-Joseph soon realised that he would never be able to develop his business if he stayed in this remote hamlet.
+Joseph soon realised that he would never be able to grow his business if he stayed in this remote hamlet.
 In the middle of the war, he decided to travel around the area to find the perfect place.
-That happened to be on the outskirts of Chambery, in Cognin, where he bought an old tannery with its own waterfall on the Hyères canal.
-The premises were old but close to Chambery railway station.
+That happened to be on the outskirts of Chambéry, in Cognin, where he bought an old tannery with its own waterfall on the Hyères canal.
+The premises were old but close to Chambéry railway station.
 Being at the heart of a large railway and road network was an important asset.
-Mules were used to move the factory from Gevoudaz to Saint-Jean-de-Maurienne.
-The move continued by train to reach Chambery.
+Mules and oxen were used to move the factory from Gevoudaz to Saint-Jean-de-Maurienne and then the move continued by train to Chambéry.
 A few months were needed to renovate the premises and from 1917, Joseph, assisted by his two sons, Marcel and Léon, began the industrial and commercial development of the Opinel brand.

-Wood chips produced during the shaping of the wooden handles have always been used to heat the workshops.
-Nowadays, these are still used in a combination boiler to heat the factory, which saves approximately 200,000 litres of oil every year.
-In January 1926, a wood-burning stove which had been badly put out started a fire which destroyed the entire building.
-The Opinel family dealt with this disaster and decided to build new modern premises better suited for their production.
+The wood chips produced during shaping of the knife hafts have always been used to heat the workshops.
+Nowadays, these are still used in a combination boiler to heat the factory, which saves approximately 200,000 litres of fuel every year.
+In January 1926, a wood-burning stove which hadn't properly been extinguished started a fire which destroyed the whole building.
+The Opinel family handled this disaster and decided to build new modern premises better suited for their production on the same site.

 The new factory

 Within a few months, a modern factory was built and inaugurated in 1927, on the same day as Maurice, Marcel's first son, was baptised.
 Today, this factory is closed.
-In 2013, the “shell ring” workshop, the last still in activity, was moved to the Chambery site.
+In 2014, the “ferrule” workshop, the last workshop in the Cognin factory to be still in active use, was moved to the Chambéry site.

-In 1950, Maurice joined his father in the factory.
-From the age of 23, he spent his first years in the factory assisting his uncle, Léon, who was in charge of marketing and administration.
-Marcel, as his father before him, loved machinery and was in charge of workshops and production.
+In 1950, Marcel's son also joined the company.
+He was 23 and spent his first few years assisting his uncle, Léon, who was in charge of marketing and administration.
+Marcel, who absolutely loved machinery, just like his father before him, took charge of the workshops and production.
 At that time, the factory employed over fifty people.
-Maurice Opinel passed away on 17th august 2016.
-Nowadays, his son Denis Opinel is the managing director of the company.
+Maurice Opinel passed away on the 18th of August, 2016.
+At present, his two sons run the company; François is the president and Denis is the managing director.

 Invention of the Virobloc

-At first, the Opinel knife had four components: the blade, the handle, the shell ring and the rivet.
-The shell ring was needed to firmly rivet the blade to the handle.
+Originally, the Opinel knife had four components: the blade, the fixed ferrule, the rivet and the haft.
+The fixed ferrule was needed to firmly rivet the blade to the haft.

-In 1955, Marcel Opinel, wanting to improve the safety of the knife, invented the Virobloc® system.
-He added a rotating lock which slides on the shell ring, closing the groove and therefore locking the blade in its open position.
-This is a simple idea but with a complex implementation.
+In 1955, Marcel Opinel, who had been working on improving the safety of the knife, invented the Virobloc® system.
+He added a rotating ferrule which slid onto the fixed ferrule, closing the groove and thus locking the blade in the open position.
+The idea was simple enough but hard to achieve.

-In the 90s, the Virobloc® system was modified to allow the blade to be locked in its closed position.
-At first, it was only used on a few references, but by the year 2000, it was added to every Opinel knife.
+In the 90s the Virobloc® system was modified to lock the blade in the closed position.
+At first. it was only used on a few models, but then was included on all models in 2000.

 The 29th of January is cursed for the Opinel family.
-On the 29th of January 1926, a fire destroyed the first factory in Cognin.
-On the same day in 1960, Joseph Opinel died aged 88, after having worked all his life in his factory.
-And thirty years after his father, Marcel Opinel died on the 29th of January 1990.
+It was on that day in 1926 that fire devastated the first Cognin factory.
+On the same day in 1960, Joseph Opinel died aged 88, after having spent his whole life dedicated to his company.
+And thirty years to the day after his father, Marcel Opinel died on the 29th of January 1990.

 The new Chambery site

-The prosperity following the war increased the demand and at the beginning of the 70s, the factory was cramped on Cognin's main street on the outskirts of Chambery.
-It was then decided to build a new, larger modern production site a few kilometres away on an industrial estate in Chambery, at La Revériaz.
-At first, it was dedicated to wood working, assembly and conditioning activities, it became the main site and headquarters of the business in 2003.
+Thirty years of prosperity increased demand and at the beginning of the 70s, the factory in the small town of Cognin, on the outskirts of Chambéry, became too cramped.
+The decision was then taken to build a new, larger modern production site a few kilometres away on an industrial estate in Chambéry, at a place called La Revériaz.
+At first it was intended for woodworking, assembly and packaging, but since 2003 it has been the main site and headquarters for the whole company.

-Opinel is part of the French cultural heritage and is named in several publications.
-En 1989, it is referenced in the Larousse dictionary, alongside Bic, Frigidaire or Solex as a proprietary name with the following definition: Folding knife with a wooden handle bearing a groove into which is inserted the blade when the knife is closed.
+Opinel is part of French cultural heritage and is cited by name in many publications.
+In 1989, it received an entry in the Larousse dictionary, alongside the brands Bic, Frigidaire or Solex as a registered trade name with the following current definition: folding knife featuring a wooden haft with a groove in which the blade is inserted when the knife is closed.

 The family saga continues